 - 1 jalapeno chopped finely (seeds removed for less heat, optional)

 - 1/2 cup red cabbage chopped finely

-- Small bunch of cilantro roughly chopped
+- Small bunch of cilantro leaves removed and roughly chopped

 - Juice of 1 lime

 - Cotija cheese

 - Tomato salsa

 - Start with making the mango salsa.
 Cut off corn kernels with a knife and add to a bowl along with mango, jalapeno, cabbage, lime juice and season with salt and pepper.
 Toss to combine and taste for seasoning.
 Let salsa sit while you cook the salmon.

 - Get a grill pan or outdoor grill hot and brush oil on the grill.
 Use a paper towel to pat the salmon filets dry and generously season with sazon mix and salt on both sides.

 - Grill salmon for about 3 minutes per side (depending on thickness) and once done, reserve to a plate.